500 same-sex marriages took place in Ireland last year, CSO reveals

 Five hundred same-sex marriages took place in Ireland last year.

-That's according to the latest Marriages report released today (Friday April 29) from the Central Statistics Office (CSO), which also found the number of marriages celebrated (both same and opposite sex) have still not returned to pre-pandemic figures.
+That's according to the latest Marriages report released on Friday from the Central Statistics Office (CSO), which also found the number of marriages celebrated (both same and opposite sex) have still not returned to pre-pandemic figures.

 According to the report, the number of marriages which took place in 2021 saw an 81% increase compared with 2020, however these figures are 15% lower than pre-pandemic 2019 rates.